 - Thank the literary agent / publisher for their time and consideration

-- Mention that you have included an SAE / SASE for reply
+- If it is a printed query mention that you have included an SAE / SASE for reply

 - Emphasise that your manuscript is complete*